“After every storm the sun will smile; for every problem there is a solution, and the soul’s indefeasible duty is to be of good cheer.”

 Sometimes that can turn a challenge into an adventure.
 It might not make it any easier, but it definitely changes your mindset as you navigate each challenge on your way to your new (even if it is undetermined) destination.

-WANT TO USE THIS ARTICLE IN PRINT OR ONLINE?
+WANT TO USE THIS ARTICLE FOR FREE IN PRINT OR ONLINE?